Alcohol Use Disorder Treatment

 What Is Alcohol Use Disorder?

 An AUD occurs when someone cannot stop using or control their use of alcohol.
 Typically, people with an AUD develop a chemical dependence on alcohol.
-Everyone is different, so alcohol use disorder may look different for different people.
+Everyone is different, so alcohol use disorder may not look the same for every person.

 It can be difficult to watch the people you love struggle with alcohol use disorder.
 It is not uncommon for people suffering from AUD to feel like they are stuck in a cycle they can’t escape from.
 Many people with AUD try to quit drinking but cannot get through the withdrawal symptoms or the stress of quitting on their own.